aramis-lab/clinica/docs/Pipelines/T1_Volume.md

 ## Dependencies
 <!---If you installed the docker image of Clinica, nothing is required.-->

-If you only installed the core of Clinica, this pipeline needs the installation of **SPM12** and **CAT12**.
+If you only installed the core of Clinica, this pipeline needs the installation of **SPM12**.
 You can find how to install these software packages on the [third-party](../../Third-party) page.

 ## Running the pipeline